Our Leadership Team

 Head of Early Years

 Krista has worked in Deaf Education as a qualified primary teacher since 1996 and trained as a Teacher of the Deaf.
-She has extensive knowledge and experience, having worked in many different roles in New Zealand and Tasmania, Australia.
+She has extensive knowledge and experience, having worked in many Deaf Education roles in New Zealand and Tasmania, Australia, including Classroom Teacher, LOTE (Languages Other Than English) Teacher, Bilingual Teacher of the Deaf, Resource Teacher of the Deaf (ToD), Mentor for Trainee ToDs, NZSL@School Lead, and Preschool Lead.
 As a Deaf teacher, Krista brings not only lived experience but also a deep insight into the lives of Deaf and hard of hearing children.

 Her passion for Deaf Education also extends to the early years to ensure positive outcomes, and she is thoroughly enjoying her current role as the Acting Head of Early Years.
 Krista also has a wealth of governance knowledge, having been a board member on the Combined Board (van Asch and Kelston Deaf Education Centres) during the merger and continued her second term on the Ko Taku Reo Deaf Education Board.